p/buildploy/README.md

 ## Bonus Features

-Since buildploy permits arbitrary transformations, this can be exploited to further optimize deployment prorcess:
+Since buildploy permits arbitrary transformations, this can be exploited to further optimize deployment process:

 1. If original source files are translated into either other source files or binary files, and original files are not used by the running application,